puppeteer/puppeteer/docs/api.md

 - the `timeout` is exceeded during navigation.
 - the main resource failed to load.

 > **NOTE** `page.goto` either throw or return a main resource response.
-The only exceptions is navigation to `about:blank` or navigation to the same URL with a different hash, which would succeed and return `null`.
+The only exceptions are navigation to `about:blank` or navigation to the same URL with a different hash, which would succeed and return `null`.

 > **NOTE** Headless mode doesn't support navigating to a PDF document.
 See the [upstream issue](https://bugs.chromium.org/p/chromium/issues/detail?id=761295).